zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/setting-up-liferay-dxp/clustering-for-high-availability/configuring-cluster-link.md

 ## Configuring Cluster Link

 When you enable Cluster Link, DXP's default clustering configuration is enabled.
 This configuration defines *IP multicast over UDP*.
 If you cannot use multicast for your own nodes (for example, because they are separated geographically or by a firewall), then you can instead configure a unicast implementation.
-See [Configuring Unicast Over TCP](./06-configuring-unicast-over-tcp.md) for more information.
+See [Configuring Unicast Over TCP](./configuring-unicast-over-tcp.md) for more information.

 ### Using Multicast Over UDP

 DXP uses two groups of [channels from JGroups](http://www.jgroups.org/manual4/index.html#_channel) to implement multicast over UDP: a control group and a transport group.
-If you want to customize the [channel properties](https://docs.liferay.com/portal/7.2-latest/propertiesdoc/portal.properties.html#Cluster%20Link), you can do so by adding the following to `portal-ext.properties`:
+If you want to customize the [channel properties](https://docs.liferay.com/portal/7.2-latest/propertiesdoc/portal.properties.html#Cluster%20Link), you can do so by adding the following Portal Properties to `portal-ext.properties`:

 ```properties
 cluster.link.channel.name.control=[your control channel name]